AuthorCarpentry/authorcarpentry.github.io/README.md

 open authoring and publishing, scholarly identity and reputation, and research impact.
-Inspired by the [Modern Scientific Authoring](https://swcarpentry.github.io/modern-scientific-authoring/) lesson proposed by Software Carpentry founder Greg Wilson, AuthorCarpentry was envisioned by founder Gail Peretsman-Clement to complement and extend the research pipelines covered in Software and Data Carpentry.
-AuthorCarpentry picks up the "last mile" of the research process: writing, reporting, review, dissemination and licensing, impact measurement, and establishing author identity and reputation (as shown in the illustration below).
+Inspired by the [Modern Scientific Authoring](https://swcarpentry.github.io/modern-scientific-authoring/) lesson proposed by Software Carpentry founder Greg Wilson, Author Carpentry was envisioned by founder Gail Peretsman-Clement to complement and extend the research pipelines covered in Software and Data Carpentry.
+Author Carpentry picks up the "last mile" of the research process: writing, reporting, review, dissemination and licensing, impact measurement, and establishing author identity and reputation (as shown in the illustration below).